|

 Introduction

-The format of this book is heavily influenced by the best qualities of Ahwash's and Greer's efforts along with the need to develop a method for documenting hundreds of die varieties and major die diagnostic points.
-I have borrowed several of Kam Ahwash's die attribute measurement techniques and translated those tools through the use of modern digital imaging software.
+The format of this book is heavily influenced by the best qualities of Ahwash's and Greer's efforts along with the need to develop a method for documenting hundreds of die varieties and major die diagnostics.
+I borrowed several of Kam Ahwash's die attribute measurement techniques and translated those tools through the use of modern digital imaging software.
 Brian Greer's rarity ratings and pricing histories are employed in the same fashion as presented in his book.
-Finally, the Al C. Overton methodology for die numbering found in "Early Half Dollar Die Varities 1794 - 1836" offered the best approach to label and catalogue the host of Seated Dime dies as they were being identified.
+Finally, the Al C. Overton methodology for die numbering found in "Early Half Dollar Die Varities 1794 - 1836" offered the best approach to label and catalogue the host of Seated dime dies as they were being identified.

 1. A type collection of the eight major designs changes